 We are asked all the time about the SEO practices we employ in our content creation.
 Our clients want to know because using certain black hat practices can cause a website to run afoul of Google and the other search engines.
 Right from the start, we want to say that all of the SEO practices we employ are white hat only.
 Connotations will never knowingly violate search engine policy or protocol by delving into the black hat arena.

 As for the specific practices, please understand that Connotations is only involved in the content creation aspect of SEO development.
 Our SEO practices are limited as such.
 The practices we implement include proper keyword placement, keyword density as ordered by the client, creative use of titles, use of sub-headings and bulleted lists, calls to action, and the implementation of localisation techniques.

 Our most important SEO tool is that of creating content that is highly relevant and useful.
 Relevance improves search engine rankings while usefulness drives traffic by encouraging readers to engage with our content.
-These two practices, combined with the others listed above, enable Connotations to create content that is SEO friendly in every aspect.
+These two practices, combined with the others listed above, enable Connotations’ website copywriting services to create content that is SEO friendly in every aspect.

 Do You Follow Any Keyword Density Rules?

-Connotations will always follow any keyword density requests made by our customers.
+Connotations web copy services always follow any keyword density requests made by our customers.
 Beyond that however, there are no specific keyword density rules we follow.
 There is much debate across the entire spectrum of SEO about whether or not keyword density is important, and we do not envision a day when everyone agrees.